-- 4.5.19 When vegetation is contacting energized electric supply lines, contacting electric equipment, or is within MAD as specified in Table 4, it shall only be removed using clean, dry insulated tools or equipment. - 4.5.20 Vegetation within the MAD which has been browned or charred by past electrical arcing or contact should be treated with caution.
-The following steps should be followed when this condition is present: - 4.5.20.1 Climbing trees in such condition should be assessed by an Electrical Level 4 Arborist and supervisor to determine whether or not an electrical hazard exists, and mitigation is necessary before performing arboricultural operations. - 4.5.20.2 The Electrical Level 4 Arborist in charge shall establish a plan to safely manage the work. - 4.5.20.3 Work strategies, in accordance with work rules of contract employer and host employer, shall be employed so that each Electrical Level 4 Arborist of the contract employer and the host employer is protected.
+- 4.5.17 Electrical Level 4 Arborist and Electrical Level 4 Arborist Trainees shall maintain MAD from energized electric supply lines in accordance with Table 4. - 4.5.18 If MAD (shown in Table 4) cannot be maintained by the Electrical Level 4 Arborist during arboricultural operations, the Electrical Level 4 Arborist shall request that the electrical system owner/operator's designated supervisor in charge coordinate communications and operations between the electrical system owner/operator and the line-clearance arborist to mitigate the electrical hazard.
+Mitigation options should include all safe, OSHA-compliant, practical work methods, and, where necessary, deenergizing, testing, isolating, and grounding the electric supply lines by the electrical system owner/operator (see Annex H, Electrical Hazard Abatement).
+The designated electrical system owner/operator arborist and the designated Electrical Level 4 Arborist in charge shall confirm that protective ground(s) have been installed as close as is practical to the line-clearance work to be performed to prevent hazardous differences in electrical potential. - 4.5.19 When vegetation is contacting energized electric supply lines, contacting electric equipment, or within MAD as specified in Table 4, it shall only be removed using insulating pruning tools. - 4.5.20 Vegetation within the MAD which has been browned or charred by past electrical arcing or contact should be treated with caution.
+The following steps should be followed when this condition is present: - 4.5.20.1 Climbing trees in such condition should be assessed by an Electrical Level 4 Arborist and supervisor to determine whether or not an electrical hazard exists, and mitigation is necessary before performing arboricultural operations.

+- 4.5.20.2 The Electrical Level 4 Arborist in charge shall establish a plan to safely manage the work. - 4.5.20.3 Work strategies, in accordance with work rules of contract employer and host employer, shall be employed so that each Electrical Level 4 Arborist of the contract employer and the host employer is protected.